Zang Maoxun: Selected plays from the Yuan Dynasty

-The main contribution of Zang Maoxun is the Selected plays from the Yuan Dynasty.
+The main contribution of Zang Maoxun is the Selected One Hundred Plays from the Yuan Dynasty.
 In addition to his family's rich collection, he gathered rare editions from many other bibliophiles.
 He borrowed three hundred from Liu Chengxi of Macheng and gathered additional ones from other collectors.

 Zang Maoxun poured his money and vigour into this enterprise.
 He went north to the central plains and south to the Hu and Guang provinces (湖广行省) when he was over sixty years old.
 He collected all kinds of Yuanqu scattered around the country, and edited them with careful finishing, collating and phonetic notes.
 Finally, Zang Maoxun published the Selected plays from the Yuan Dynasty in more than 100 Juan in Wanli 43 and 44.

 This feat saved for posterity one hundred famous operas, including" Snow in Midsummer " (窦娥冤), "Autumn in the Han Palace" (汉宫秋) and so on.

 The scholar Stephen H. West notes that most translations of Yuan drama use the texts edited and "extensively altered" by Zang Maoxun (1550-162).
 West writes that Zang rationalized both the language and the format of the plays he edited, rather than the "coarser and more rugged – sometimes ragged – registers of language found in the early commercial editions of Yuan drama."